ayushmanmishra18/ytbuddy/README.md

 - FastAPI backend (in `/server`)
 - AI integration with Whisper and Gemini
 - ChromaDB for vector storage

-For a visual demo, please visit the deployed version.

 ## 🔍 Detailed API Documentation